Pompeo: U.S. 'Concerned' Iran Suppressing Coronavirus Information

 This week, an Iranian lawmaker claimed that 50 people have died in the city of Qom.
 The country’s deputy health minister, who announced he himself had tested positive for the disease Tuesday, said that 12 people had died after contracting the coronavirus.
 That number had risen by Wednesday, but the official did not approximate the numbers of hundreds allegedly infected.

 The number of Iranian fatalities remains the highest outside of China, where a majority of the 2,600 deaths have occurred following its initial outbreak in the city of Wuhan, Hubei Province.
-Five of Iran’s neighbors – Iraq, Pakistan, Afghanistan, Armenia, and Armenia – have closed their land borders, while Iraq has stopped flights from Iran (as well as from China, Italy, South Korea and Singapore).
+Iran’s neighbors – Iraq, Pakistan, and Afghanistan – have closed their land borders, while Iraq has stopped flights from Iran (as well as from China, Italy, South Korea and Singapore).

 “The United States is deeply concerned by information indicating that the Iranian regime may have suppressed vital details about the outbreak in that country,” Pompeo said.
 “As of yesterday afternoon, Iran was second only to China in coronavirus deaths … All nations, including Iran, should tell the truth about the coronavirus and cooperate with international aid organizations.”